bharath3794/FashionMNIST-CNN/README.md

 ````

 ## Graph Visualization
-Model graphs are provided in the project submission under "./runs" directory.
+Model graphs are provided in the project "./runs" directory.
 Library required for graph visualization:

 ````